wp-plugins/rencontre/readme.txt

 For visitors not connected, you can view thumbnails and small profile of the last registered members using the shortcode [rencontre_libre] or php
 `&lt;?php if(!is_user_logged_in()) Rencontre::f_ficheLibre(); ?&gt;`
+If you write f_ficheLibre(1), there will be as many men as women.

 You can also get the number of members in base with this php and ('girl'), ('men'), ('girlPhoto'), ('menPhoto') or () for all :
 `&lt;?php if(!is_user_logged_in()) echo Rencontre::f_nbMembre('girlPhoto'); ?&gt;`